Skip to content

 Cookie: authToken=<your-jwt-token>

-Step 4: Identifying the attack vector
+Step 4: Spot the problem

 curl -b "authToken=<your-jwt-token>" \